 Losartan dosage comes in 25mg, 50mg, and 100mg strength.
 Your dosage will vary depending on age, current health condition, as well as the purpose of the medication.
 However, most doctors will prescribe the lowest amount they believe will be effective for the patient.

-Losartan will begin working in the body within an hour of taking it, however, it takes up to 6 weeks to reach maximum efficacy.
+Losartan will begin working in the body within an hour of taking it, however, it takes between 3 and 6 weeks[4] to reach maximum efficacy.
 During this time your body will be adjusting to the medication so it is important to contact your doctor if you experience any side effects.

 Most people will not feel a difference as the medication begins to work.
 They usually feel the same and only notice a difference in their actual blood pressure measurements.
 The best way to gauge if the medication is working is by tracking your blood pressure over time.